-We intend our policy to be sensitive to the needs of different ethnic groups.
+We intend our policy to be sensitive to the needs of different ethnic groups whilst meeting our statutory legal obligations and the expectations of the Catholic Church with regards to education on human love.

 Students with Special Needs

 We will ensure that all young people receive relationship and sex education, and we will offer provision appropriate to the particular needs of all our students, taking specialist advice where necessary.